 92% of Clark Honors College students receive merit or need-based scholarships.
 26% receive more than one.
 It’s about excellence.
 And about access.
 Bringing them together.
 It’s the honors college way.

 Sometimes it’s the little things.
 Like priority registration.
 Beginning winter term of your first year, honors college students register for next term’s classes first.
-Always.
-So you know you’re going to get the classes you want.
-And the ones you need to graduate.
+So it's easier to get the classes you want, and the ones you need to graduate.

 Learning doesn’t only happen in the classroom.
 It happens through living.
 Through conversations and chance encounters.

-Clark Honors College students are given priority registration for the Global Scholars Hall.
+Clark Honors College students are given priority registration for the New Residence Hall (Building B).
 A living, learning community right on campus.
 Roll out of bed.
 Grab Breakfast.
 Go to class.
 All in one place.
 It’s like someone designed a residence hall with you in mind.

-Oxford.
-Easter Island.
+London.
 Singapore.
+Zanzibar.
 Study abroad helps you expand your horizons.

 34 – 44% of honors college students study abroad.
 And then they come back.
 With new ideas.
 They bring those ideas into the classroom, and create a richer experience for everyone.